SharePoint/sp-dev-docs/docs/spfx/extensions/guidance/migrate-from-jslink-to-spfx-extensions.md

 ---
 title: Tutorial - Migrating from JSLink to SharePoint Framework extensions
-description: Migrate from old "classic" customizations to the new model based on SharePoint Framework extensions. ms.date: 02/14/2022 ms.prod: sharepoint ms.localizationpriority: high
+description: Migrate from old "classic" customizations (JSLink) to the new model based on SharePoint Framework extensions. ms.date: 02/14/2022 ms.prod: sharepoint ms.localizationpriority: high
 ---
 # Migrating from JSLink to SharePoint Framework extensions

 Since Microsoft SharePoint 2013, most of the enterprise solutions built on top of Microsoft 365 and SharePoint Online leveraged the `JSLink` property of fields and list views to customize the rendering of fields.